What is data literacy: core skills and assessment, including checklist and infographic

 5. Do they regularly come to the data analytics team with questions, improvements, and analyses?

-6. Do they have a positive attitude with regards to data-driven decision-making?
+6. Do they have a positive attitude with regard to data-driven decision-making?
 Do they consider this important?

 7. Do they have a positive attitude towards data in general?